 Ask Them to Pay for the Entire Wedding

-Ask Them to Split the Costs with You/Other Parents
+Ask Them to Split the Cost

-Ask Them to Pay for Their Wedding Guests
+Ask Them to Pay for Their Guests

 It's no secret that each wedding guest adds costs to the wedding, and parents often want to invite more people than their children want them to.
 You might say to your parents, "We're starting our guest list, and we wanted to see who you'd want us to invite.
-There's room for each set of parents to invite up to 30 people, however, we would ask you to cover the costs for those guests.
+There's room for each set of parents to invite up to 30 people; however, we would ask you to cover the costs for those guests.
 Right now, our catering estimate is $80 per person."
 You will have to determine if you're asking them to cover costs for family members, or if it's limited to friends and business associates.

 Each of these approaches come with pros and cons, and a certain relinquishing of control.
 Some parents will respond well to the direct approach, while others will hate it.
 Some will resent being asked to pay for their guests, while others will see that as an extremely fair option.
 You should choose the one that's best for your family and situation.
-And, no matter which tactic you choose, be polite and respectful, while still being clear and setting boundaries.
+No matter which tactic you choose, be polite and respectful, while still being clear and setting boundaries.